ApaxPhoenix/CrawlPy/README.md

 2. **Write Your Crawler**

-    Create a Python file for your crawler, like `crawler.py`, and let run wildly with CrawlPy:
+    Create a Python file for your crawler, like `crawler.py`:

     ```python
     import asyncio